-Specifying the RAID level for SAN Volume Controller virtual disks planning fails with a not enough space available message for identifying the RAID level of the backend subsystems.
+Specifying the RAID level for SAN Volume Controller virtual disks planning fails with a not enough space available message

+For SAN Volume Controller virtual disks planning, the RAID level input is for identifying the RAID level of the backend subsystems.
 If you specify a RAID level other than auto, then you must have all of the backend subsystems added to Tivoli Storage Productivity Center.
 SAN Planner uses their information from the Tivoli Storage Productivity Center database to find the RAID level.
 If you do not have all the backend subsystems configured into Tivoli Storage Productivity Center, you see the message that there is not enough space available.